amalgam8/amalgam8/apps/bookinfo/README.md

 Normally, we would have automated tools to inject load into the application.
 In this case, for the purpose of this demo walkthrough, we will manually inject load into the application.
-When logged in as user jason, reload the `productpage` web page to once again run the scenario, and then press Enter on the console where the above command was run.
+When logged in as user `jason`, reload the `productpage` web page to once again.
+Wait a few seconds seconds to let the logs propagate from the app/sidecar containers to the logstash server and finally to elasticsearch.
+Then, press Enter on the console where the above command was run.

 Expected output: